1492 – The Roots of America

 Christopher Columbus’ Spanish-financed expedition landed on what is now The Bahamas.
 This discovery attracted the attention of Europe to the riches available in the New World, inspiring France, Portugal, Spain, England, and the Dutch to send explorers.
 Without this successful expedition, the history of the founding of North America would be completely different.

 A blockade-running ship, Theodora, left Charleston under the command of Captain Thomas Lockwood.
-On board were the two Confederate European representative, Mason and Slidell.
+On board were the two Confederate European representative, James Mason and John Slidell.
 The ship was owned by a syndicate headed by F. T. Porcher.
 George A. Trenholm, officer for Fraser, Trenholm and Company, put up half the money to supply the ship for voyage, in return for a handsome profit.
 Mason and Slidell were taken to Havana, Cuba to catch passage to England.
 They were captured by the USS San Jancinto and arrested.